 Report crime or antisocial behaviour

-Antisocial behaviour is behaviour which causes or is likely to cause harassment, alarm or distress to other people, including behaviour that puts people in fear of crime.
-It often leaves victims feeling helpless, desperate and with a seriously reduced quality of life.
+Antisocial behaviour is behaviour that causes or is likely to cause harassment, alarm, or distress to other people.
+This includes behaviour that makes people fear crime.
+It often leaves victims feeling helpless and desperate.
+It seriously reduces their quality of life.
 It includes:

 • noise